-Resident Tuition
+Tuition

-Effective fall semester 2015, the in-state resident tuition rate is \$90.87 per credit hour in addition to all other fees.
+Effective fall semester 2016, the in-state resident tuition rate is \$90.87 per credit hour in addition to all other fees.
 Tuition is set annually by the Board of Regents, and the rate is available in the summer prior to the start of the fall semester.
 The cost to audit a course is the same as that for credit.
-Students residing in Gadsden, Leon, Jackson, and Jefferson counties in Florida and Barbour, Russell, Henry and Houston counties in Alabama for the past 12 months will pay tuition at the in-state resident rate1.
+Students residing in Gadsden, Leon, Jackson, and Jefferson counties in Florida and Barbour, Russell, Henry and Houston counties in Alabama for the past 12 months will pay tuition at the in-state resident rate.
 These students must complete a Border County Waiver application and present required documentation.
+Students residing in Alabama, Florida, and South Carolina are eligible to receive a border state waiver.